USEPA/flowsa/flowsa/methods/flowbysectormethods/README.md

   values sharing the same sectors in the attribution source
 - proportional: Activities are proportionally attributed to sectors using specified attribution data source
+- equal: Equally attribute parent values to child values until reach target sector length
+- inheritance: Assign parent values to all child values.
+Usefull in situations where value is a rate, such as kg/m2.